 Teen Depression: It’s Not Just “A Phase”

 Do you wonder whether your irritable, moody, unhappy adolescent might actually be teen depressed?
 Most teens feel unhappy at times.
-Add hormones to the mix, other changes happening in a teen’s life, it’s easy to see why their moods swing like a pendulum.
+Then add hormones to the mix.
+Coupled with other changes happening in a teen’s life and it’s easy to see why their moods swing like a pendulum.

-Your teen is probably not going to tell you that they are depressed but they may act out in ways that say they are.
-But findings show that 1 out of every 8 adolescents has teen depression.
+Your teen is probably not going to tell you that they are depressed.
+They may act out in ways that say they are.
+But findings show that 1 out of every 8 adolescents teen have depression.

 Fortunately, teen depression can be treated as well as the serious problems that come with it.

 How do you tell the difference?
 If your teen’s unhappiness lasts for more than two weeks and he or she displays other symptoms of depression, it may be time to seek help.

 Symptoms of teen depression: